-As at 31 December 2020, the Group and the Company have a capital deficiency of RM1,635,307,000 and RM1,846,623,000 respectively, and the current liabilities of the Group and of the Company exceeded their current assets by RM1,322,234,000 and RM1,402,931,000 respectively as a result of losses incurred in the current and prior financial years.
-Further, as disclosed in Notes 11 and 31, in order to improve the financial positions of the Group and the Company, in the previous years, the Government of Malaysia had taken the initiative to restructure the railway operations by establishing the Railway Network Access Agreement ("RNAA") between the Company and Railway Asset Corporation which was under discussions between Ministry of Transport ("MOT"), the Company and Railway Asset Corporation as at 31 December 2020.
-Subsequent to the year end, during the workshop Mesyuarat Hala
+As at 31 December 2021, the Group and the Company have a capital deficiency of RM1,727,612,000 and RM1,934,714,000 respectively, and the current liabilities of the Group and of the Company exceeded their current assets by RM1,450,604,000 and RM1,534,033,000 respectively as a result of losses incurred in the current and prior financial years.
+Further, as disclosed in Notes 11 and 31, in order to improve the financial positions of the Group and the Company, in the previous years, the Government of Malaysia had taken the initiative to restructure the railway operations by establishing the Railway Network Access Agreement ("RNAA") between the Company and Railway Asset Corporation which was under discussions between Ministry of Transport, the Company and Railway Asset Corporation as at 31 December 2020.
+Subsequent to the previous year end, during the workshop Mesyuarat Hala (Forward)

 Tuju KTMB dan RAC organised by MOT from 19-21 November 2021, all parties agreed that a new study or development should be proposed to replace the RNAA.
-MOT will coordinate the new study which the Company has yet to receive any confirmation on the next course of action
+AS AT 31 DECEMBER 2021, MOT will coordinate the new study which KTMB has yet to receive any confirmation on the next course of action.